Quansight/Quansight-website/apps/labs/posts/conda-abi3.md

 python version will reduce the burden on conda-forge CI, volunteer time of the maintainers and storage and bandwidth costs of the hosting services.

-First let us understand why the extensions are minor version specific usually.
+First let us understand why the extensions are usually minor version specific.
 Each Python minor version adds and removes symbols in the Python C API.
 If an extension uses a symbol (directly or indirectly via a macro) that is removed later on, the extension does not work outside of the minor